-Are you a Nurse, NP, or PA looking to work from home?
+Are you a Nurse, Nurse Practitioner, or Physician Assistant looking to work from home?

 Not sure where to start?

 First, thanks for visiting my site!
 The Remote Nurse is an online Community and Job Board specializing in remote/work-from-home opportunities for Nurses, NPs, and PAs.

 - Fed up with hospital politics?

 - An introvert who just wants to hide under a rock?
 (Guilty 🤚)

 Finding a remote position within your specialty might be just the pivot you need to remain in the field, earn the salary you deserve, and really take control over your career and life!

 Yes, it’s a novel, but it will save you so much time and effort in the end.
 TRUST ME.